m12t/blindr/tasklist.md

 ✅ use lat long to get the UTC offset to be able to use the ZDA-given UTC time for RTC
-    > daylight savings was *roughly* taken into account as well ✅ validate that the toggle switch works with a simple python script
+    > daylight savings was *roughly* taken into account as well ✅ validate that the toggle switch works with a simple python script ✅ Toggle. send and handle an interrupt on falling edge